PSU-Env/GitHub-for-RStudio/README.md

 # GitHub-for-RStudio

 This page is a reference for setting up GitHub for a group to work with R projects in RStudio.
 The three steps outlined below are designed to setup a fork from a main project directory in GitHub so that multiple people can collaborate on a project.
 The assumption is that you have already setup a [GitHub](https://github.com/) account, and installed both [R](http://www.r-project.org/) and [RStudio](http://www.rstudio.com/) on your machine.
+If you do not havae push access to the main repository, at the bottom are directions for keeping your repository up-to-date with the upstream repository.

 --------
 **1 Download Git for your operating system ([link](http://www.git-scm.com/downloads)):**  This program allows R to interface with GitHub. **After installing Git:** *In RStudio select Tools, then Global options, then Git/SVN.
 Enable version control for RStudio, then browse to your directory that has git.exe.
 Select OK, then restart R.*